 Sign up for access to the Prospector Materials and Ingredients Search Engine!
-It's free and you'll also receive a free newsletter with Knowledge Center updates.
+You'll also receive a bi-weekly newsletter with Knowledge Center and industry updates.

 Several studies comparing the efficacy of 0.05% Retinaldehyde with 0.05% trans Retinoic acid for the treatment of photoaged skin demonstrated that both Retinaldehyde and trans Retinoic acid were equally effective in reducing wrinkles and skin roughness and are probably more effective than Retinol.
 However, trans Retinoic acid resulted in a higher incidence of skin irritation than Retinaldehyde3.